kulmajaba/figma-better-color-picker/README.md

   - Using figma.clientStorage: aborts after timeout due to large size (apparently window.postMessage does send the data?)
   - Saving the data as static JSON file and bundling it with the plugin: big-json does not work in browser out of the box and it sucks to download that much data that could be calculated and saved locally

-### Converting all current colors when switching color space

-This requires that all color spaces have conversions to and from a common color space.
-This can be sRGB, but on the negative it will then clamp the color range to values within the sRGB gamut.

 ## Development instructions

 Below are the steps to get your plugin running.
 You can also find instructions at: